-Rooms: 10 tented rooms (8 twin and 1 family rooms with 2 en-suite bedrooms and a honeymoon tent), built on raised decks.
+Rooms: 10 tented rooms (8 twin and 2 family rooms with 2 en-suite bedrooms), built on raised decks.
 The tents have canvas roofs and wraparound windows.
 They have en-suite facilities.
 Ceiling and pedestal fans are provided to keep things cool.

 Dining: Meals are eaten communally.
 Breakfast and lunch are usually buffet-style and there is a 3 course dinner.
 Food is served both indoors and outside on the deck and private meals can be arranged at the boma.

 Children: The camp accepts children from 6 years and above.
 Private activities must be booked for children under 12.
 Minimum age for walking safaris is 13.
 Duma Tau is unfenced, so children need to be kept under constant surveillance.

 Health: This is a malarial area.